 The structure of the book is somewhat chaotic, flitting from one character to the next in rapid succession.
 At times this was tiring, as I wanted some consistency to the storyline, but then again, this style reflects the chaos of the events which are unfolding.
 Despite my initial reservations, this turned out to be a clever device on the part of the author.

 Anyway, now that’s out of the way we can move on to one final point.
 Okorafor grew up in the US but she is clearly tuned in to Nigerian society and politics.
-Perhaps as a sort-of-outsider, she has a clearer birds-eye view.
+Perhaps as a sort-of-outsider, she has an interesting birds-eye view.
 I read a lot of books by Nigerian authors and enjoy learning more about the country.
 Through this fictional story, the author has provided a sweeping insight into the diversity of Nigerian culture.

 I’ll finish with a quote from the book itself: